ntswamp/proof-of-kill/README.md

 **Print Blockchain**

-Simply input cmd below to discover details about the current PoK chain.
+Simply type cmd below to discover details about the current PoK chain.
 ```
 -> chain
 ```